 Karimganj town is the district headquarter of the district by the same name.
 It is located at the southernmost corner of Assam.
 It is a small sleepy town that is gaining popularity as a tourist destination.
 Karimganj is one of the furthest corners of North East India.

 There are many forests in the adjoining regions of Karimganj that are worth a visit.
 This town is more a place of relaxation than a hectic sightseeing tour.
-The natural beauty of the small town surrounded by hills and a small meandering river flowing through it, this is Karimganj for you.
+The natural beauty of the small town is surrounded by hills and a small meandering river flowing through it, this is Karimganj for you.
 The district is surrounded on three sides by hills.

 Sri Kancha Kanti Devi Temple – About 90 km from Karimganj on the way to Kumbhigram airport, the famous temple of Sri Kancha Kanti Devi.

 Jatinga – Located 95 km away from Karimganj is this wonderful and mysterious place. more

 A visit to the tea gardens – There are some tea gardens located around Karimganj.
 Some of the tea gardens are really very beautiful.